 This fiberglass crossbow is well designed with safety paramount.
 To avoid dry firing, there is a retainer, finger safety reminders, and innovative trigger technology – this baby ain’t firing unless you say so!

 We found it fired straight and true, with incredible speed and power.
+My favorite crossbow for the money.

 Talking of speed and power, if you’re not prepared for the sheer audacity and glaring confidence of this fine compound bow, it can come as a bit of a shock, and may amount to a few overshot targets initially.